Pralekha: Cross-Lingual Document Alignment for Indic Languages: Limitations

 \section{Limitations}

-While \benchname{} and the proposed Document Alignment Coefficient (DAC) advance research in cross-lingual document alignment (CLDA), several limitations remain.
-Our dataset covers 11 Indic languages and English, so the findings may not generalize to other language families with different linguistic properties, such as complex morphology or divergent word order.
-The documents in \benchname{} are mainly drawn from structured, high-quality sources (PIB and MKB).
-As a result, the benchmark is less representative of noisy web data that contains informal language, OCR errors, or code-switching.
-In addition, the benchmark primarily includes documents of moderate length.
-Performance on much shorter or longer documents, which are common in other domains, remains untested.
-The DAC metric, though more accurate than pooling-based methods, is computationally expensive because it performs chunk-level alignment.
-This cost may limit its use for very large corpora or real-time applications.
+While \benchname{} and the proposed chunk-based alignment approach advance research in cross-lingual document alignment, some limitations remain.
+Our dataset covers 11 Indic languages and English, so the findings may not generalize to other language families with different linguistic properties.
+The documents in \benchname{} are primarily drawn from structured, high-quality sources, making the benchmark less representative of noisy web data that includes informal language, OCR errors, or code-switching.
+In addition, the benchmark mostly contains documents of moderate length, leaving performance on very short or long documents, common in other domains, largely untested.
+Because the dataset is domain-specific, MT models trained solely on it may overfit and exhibit reduced generalization, or even hallucinate when evaluated on out-of-domain data.
 DAC may also be less robust when translations are semantically equivalent but highly paraphrased.
-Finally, our extrinsic evaluation does not fully establish how improvements in alignment quality affect document-level MT performance, since current MT metrics capture discourse-level phenomena only to a limited extent.
+Finally, our extrinsic evaluation does not fully establish how improvements in alignment quality affect document-level MT performance, as current MT metrics capture discourse-level phenomena only to a limited extent.
 Future work should expand CLDA evaluation to more diverse language families, noisier domains, and a wider range of document lengths.
-It should also explore alignment strategies that are more robust to paraphrasing, improve computational efficiency, and develop document-level MT metrics that better correlate with alignment quality.
+It should also explore alignment strategies that are more robust to paraphrasing and develop document-level MT metrics that better correlate with alignment quality.